Captain Cook's revenge

 During our spring break trip to Kona, Chad and I took the kids out to Kealakekua Bay to paddle to the spot where Captain Cook was killed by the native Hawaiians in the late 18th century.
 Because this is our family's idea of fun.
 It was a perfect morning--clear and cool.
 I surveyed the bay and declared it a beautiful place to die, then onto the water we went.

 I generally don't mind being on the water, but I'm not fond of being in the water, particularly where man-eating creatures are known to live.
 So, when Dylan jumped out of the kayak to snorkel, I was a bit on edge.

 "You're sure there are no sharks in the bay," I whispered to Chad, who was sitting with Rowan on a paddleboard next to me.
-He just rolled his eyes, which I knew was meant to communicate You're being ridiculous, but it also did not answer my question.
-I took this to mean that there absolutely were sharks in the water.
-At that very moment, blood began gushing from Rowan's nose and dripping into the water where Dylan was swimming.
+He just rolled his eyes, which I knew was meant to communicate You're being ridiculous, but the vague non-answer also communicated that there absolutely were sharks in the water.
+At that very moment, for reasons that remain a mystery, blood began gushing from Rowan's nose and dripping into the water where Dylan was swimming.